vedmant/laravel-shortcodes/readme.md

 });
 ```

-### Rendering shortcodes
+### Render shortcodes

 #### Views auto-render

-By default this package extends the `View` to parse all shortcodes during views rendering.
+By default this package extends the `View` class to parse all shortcodes during views rendering.
 This feature can be disabled in the config file: `'render_views' => false`.
 For better performance with lots of views it's advised to disable views auto-render.